 Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

-KPI #1: Overall Equipment Effectiveness (OEE)
+Reliability and Maintenance KPI #1: Overall Equipment Effectiveness (OEE)

-The first maintenance KPI we’ll explore is OEE.
+The first reliability and maintenance KPI we’ll explore is OEE.
 This metric is the gold standard that maintenance managers use to assess how well equipment is performing based on three factors: its availability, performance, and quality.

 Availability = Runtime / Planned Production Time